AI Trail Analysis

 Safety tips⌄

-Due to potentially limited cell service in wilderness areas, it's vital to be self-sufficient and inform others of your plans.
-Carry a fully charged phone, but don't rely on it for navigation.
-Be prepared for unexpected weather changes and potential wildlife encounters, especially with bears.
+Due to potentially spotty cell service in St. Anthonys Wilderness, it's crucial to inform someone of your hiking plans.
+Be bear aware and know how to react if you encounter wildlife.
+Carry a fully charged phone, but don't rely solely on it for navigation or emergencies.

 Regulations⌄